Video of Beverly Afaglo’s Final Moments Shared by Sister Resurfaces Online

 Her death, which occurred just four days before her 43rd birthday, was confirmed by her husband, Eugene Kwadwo Boadu Baah, popularly known as Choirmaster of the hiplife group Praye.

-Reports from her management and family indicate that she had been battling aggressive cancer which later spread.
+Reports from her management and family indicated that she had been battling an aggressive form of cancer, which later spread.

 Despite undergoing intensive treatment, she remained active in creative work, including film production projects such as Prince Paradise, up until her health worsened in her final weeks.